BCC+ Audio Visualizer

 - Reflect: reflects pixels back into the result to generate opaque pixels along the edge of the result.

-The Global Transform group is where we include a set of transforms that operate on the generated graph as a whole, bringing all of the effects in the chain that come before it along for the ride.
-In here you’ll find a full suite of 3D transform options including position xyz, tumble, spin, rotate shear xy and scale along with anchor controls, which set the point in 3D space around which the entire generated graph is transformed.
+The Global Transform group includes a set of transforms that operate on the generated graph as a whole.
+This group provides a full suite of 3D transform options including position xyz, tumble, spin, rotate shear xy and scale along with anchor controls, which set the point in 3D space around which the entire generated graph is transformed.
 This group also includes crop, corner pin positioning features and motion blur control.

 Crop